ablab/spades/README.md

 <a name="hmm"></a>
 ## HMM-guided mode
 The majority of SPAdes assembly modes (normal multicell, single-cell, rnaviral, meta and of course biosynthetic) also supports HMM-guided mode as implemented in biosyntheticSPAdes.
 The detailed description could be found in [biosyntheticSPAdes paper](https://genome.cshlp.org/content/early/2019/06/03/gr.243477.118), but in short: amino acid profile HMMs are aligned to the edges of assembly graph.
-After this the subgraphs containing the set of matches ("domains") are extracted and all possible paths through the domains that are supported both by paired-end data (via scaffolds) and graph topology are obtained ( putative biosynthetic gene clusters).
+After this the subgraphs containing the set of matches ("domains") are extracted and all possible paths through the domains that are supported both by paired-end data (via scaffolds) and graph topology are obtained (putative biosynthetic gene clusters).

 HMM-guided mode could be enabled via providing a set of HMMs via `--custom-hmms` option.
-In HMM guided mode the set of contigs and scaffolds (see section [SPAdes output](#sec3.5) for more information about SPAdes output) is kept intact, however additional [biosyntheticSPAdes output](#sec3.8) represents the output of HMM-guided assembly.
+In HMM guided mode the set of contigs and scaffolds (see section [SPAdes output](#spadesoutsec) for more information about SPAdes output) is kept intact, however additional [biosyntheticSPAdes output](#bgc) represents the output of HMM-guided assembly.

 Note that normal biosyntheticSPAdes mode (via `--bio` option) is a bit different from HMM-guided mode: besides using the special set of profile HMMS representing a family of NRSP/PKS domains also includes a set of assembly graph simplification and processing settings aimed for fuller recovery of biosynthetic gene clusters.

 Given an increased interest in coronavirus research we developed a coronavirus assembly mode for SPAdes assembler (also known as coronaSPAdes).
 It allows to assemble full-length coronaviridae genomes from the transcriptomic and metatranscriptomic data.
 Algorithmically, coronaSPAdes is an rnaviralSPAdes that uses [Pfam SARS-CoV-2 2.0](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam_SARS-CoV-2_2.0/) set of HMMs. coronaSPAdes could be run via a dedicated `coronaspades.py` script.
 See [coronaSPAdes preprint](https://www.biorxiv.org/content/10.1101/2020.07.28.224584v1) for more information about rnaviralSPAdes,  coronaSPAdes and HMM-guided mode.

-<a name="sec3.5"></a>
+<a name="spadesoutsec"></a>
 ## SPAdes output

 SPAdes stores all output files in `<output_dir> `, which is set by the user.